Feature Comparison 2026

 Where AutoClip Wins

-• No YouTube channel monitoring — every video requires a manual URL submission
+• Nothing watches a channel — every video is a manual URL submission

-• No auto-posting to TikTok, YouTube Shorts, or Instagram Reels
+• No posting to TikTok, YouTube Shorts, or Instagram Reels

 • No Twitch or Kick stream support